 6- “They can come in anytime after 7:45.
 They put anything in their folders for me in a tray and can get breakfast to bring back to the room.
 Then after finishing any unfinished work from the day before, they do spelling practice and then can choose Lexia, IXL, Read to Self, or morning tubs until after announcements around 8:25!” -Zach D.

 7- “Kids enter from classroom exterior door as they arrive (no line up) and sanitize or wash hands.
 They go directly to their desks and read on an online platform or from the book bins I curate for them each week.
 We take attendance and place lunch orders.
-Then morning meeting, with a socially distanced circle, greeting, group community-building activity, sharing, and morning message.” -Jennifer A.
+Then morning meeting circle, greeting, group community-building activity, sharing, and morning message.” -Jennifer A.

 8- “I have them do a handwriting worksheet and we have morning meeting.” -Kayla K.